Teatralna (Kyiv Metro): Architecture

 The Teatralna station's decor, until 2014, strongly recalled its former name, that of commemorating Vladimir Lenin.
 As it was located between two earlier stations constructed in the Stalinist style, its architects T. Tselikovska, N. Aloshkin and A. Krushynsky took care not to create any sharp contrasts between the Teatralna station and those that were already existing.
 Rich red marble adorns thick pylons which separate the platforms from the central hall.
 They held (until 2014) niches decorated with bronze sculptures showing the name and life years of Vladimir Lenin, leading up to a large bronze bas-relief at the end of the central hall.
 The walls are revetted with white marble and the floor is laid with grey granite.

 In the early 1990s, almost all of the Lenin plaques, statues and individual sculptures were removed from around Kyiv, including from other Metro stations.
 Leninska station was renamed to Teatralna in 1992.
 However, the statue on the street and bas-relief in the station were retained, among just a handful of surviving Lenin monuments in Kyiv.

 Keeping the Lenin monuments on the station cost the director of the metro company, Mykola Shavlovsky, his position.
 Kyiv Mayor Leonid Chernovetsky criticized Shavlovsky for lack of order in the metro.
 "Everything is left as it was in the 1970s.
 Socialism is still left in the metro-just take a ride-the citations of Vladimir Lenin are all around [on Teatralna station].
 But even Lenin did not want such a metro as it is these days."

 On 25 February 2014, the Lenin bas-relief and quotes hanging up in the station's hall were covered from the public view by an order of the metro's administration.
 This occurred not long after numerous Lenin monuments were dismantled throughout the country.
 On 7 November 2014, a plywood 3D image of an opera theatre was installed at the end of the station hall, covering up the still existent Lenin bas-relief.

+In 2007 there was a proposal for a second entrance to the station.